plambertULiege/DALSM/README.md

 $8:[3740,4529]$ $(n_8=126)$, $9: [4530,5579]$ $(n_9=74)$,
 $10: \geq 5580$ euros $(n_{10}=65)$.

-We model the relationship between disposable income per person ($91.4\%$ interval-censored, $8.6\%$ right-censored) and the availability of (at least) two income ($64.2\%$) in the household, as well as the age ($41.0\pm8.83$ years) and number of years of education completed ($14.9\pm3.34$ years) by the respondent.
+We model the relationship between disposable income per person ($91.4$ percents interval-censored, $8.6$ percents right-censored) and the availability of (at least) two income ($64.2$ percents) in the household, as well as the age ($41.0\pm8.83$ years) and number of years of education completed ($14.9\pm3.34$ years) by the respondent.
 This individualized income is obtained by dividing the household one by the OECD-modified equivalence (Hagenaars1994), as recommended by the Statistical Office of the European Union (EUROSTAT).

 Let us load the package and visualize typical response values: